journalofaphd/journalofaphd.github.io/content/post/celebrating-first-paper/index.md

 # Show this page in the Featured widget?
 featured: false

+# Show a link to the next article in the series?
+pager: true

+# Show breadcrumb navigation?
+show_breadcrumb: true

 # Featured image
 # Place an image named `featured.jpg/png` in this page's folder and customize its options here.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.